| | |

 Visiting Octopus Islands Provincial Marine Park

 Recreational activities at this park include a safe spot for an ocean swim, kayaking around the bays and inlets to view wildlife, hiking along the portage trail mentioned above, and even free wilderness camping opportunities.
-Due to the abundance of ocean wildlife, I can imagine this area would be a fantastic spot to scuba dive.
+Due to the abundance of ocean wildlife, I imagine this area would be a fantastic spot to scuba dive.

 Octopus Islands Provincial Marine Park.
 Vancouver Island View